deler-aziz/fuel_prices_sweden/README.md

 </p>

-The integration is providing fuel prices in Sweden.
-It is using a web scraper to scrap the stations website and extarct the prices.
+The integration provides fuel prices in Sweden by using a web scraper to extract prices from the [Bensinpriser](https://bensinpriser.nu/) website.

 ## 🚀 Installation